jcrist/msgspec/docs/source/index.rst

   <schema-evolution>`.
 Messages can be sent between clients with different
   schemas without error, allowing systems to evolve over time.

-While there are other tools in this space, ``msgspec`` should (in general) be an :doc:`order of magnitude faster <benchmarks>` than other options.
+While there are other tools in this space, ``msgspec`` should be an :doc:`order of magnitude faster <benchmarks>` than other options.
 We also hope that it's quick to learn and friendly to use, letting you focus less on serialization and more on your application code.

 Installation